Accessory for the station

 During the preparations for a portable operation I make up my mind not to use my sealed lead-acid accumulators.
 For a long time I ogle with NiMH accumulators.
 They are ligther and smaller than comparable sealed lead-acid accumulators.
 But the offer is enormous.
 The accumulators are available both as single cells and as acumulator packs.

-Finally I opt for single AA-cells by Varta, which are usuable for high-current applications (not the normal ones).
+Finally I opt for single Mignon cells (AA) by Varta, which are usuable for high-current applications (not the normal ones).
 They possess a capacity of 2700 mAh with 1,2 V for each cell.
 For a transceiver operated with 12 V are ten cells to be used.
 You can unload the cells with up to 4800 mA (4.8 A) and down to 0.8 V. Thus a transceiver can be operated down to 8 V.

 Charger for NiMH accumulators, Basetech